quantophile/blog/mathsummaries/content/post/c++_refresher-part-2.md

 ### `lvalue` and `rvalue`.

 Every single expression has a value category: an `lvalue` or an `rvalue`.
-An `lvalue` evaluates to some persistent value with an address in the memory in which you can store something on an ongoing basis.
-A variable with a name is an `lvalue`.
-An `rvalue` evaluates to a result that is stored only transiently.
-Historically, `lvalue`s and `rvalue`s are so called because an `lvalue` typically appears on the left of an expression, whereas an `rvalue` could appear only on the right side.
+An lvalue is an expression that refers to a persistent memory location and allows us to take the address of that memory location via the address-of `&` operator.
+An `rvalue` evaluates to a result that is stored only transiently. `rvalue`s are typically things you can't take an address of e.g. unnamed temporary objects.

+Historically, `lvalue`s and `rvalue`s were so called because an `lvalue` typically appears on the left of an expression, whereas an `rvalue` could appear only on the right side.
 If an expression is not an `lvalue`, its an `rvalue`.

 Most function call expressions are `rvalue`s.
 Only, function calls that return a reference `T&` are `lvalue`s.